☀️

 Inhibit Formation of Initiation Complex

-Inhibiting-chains on Initiation-engine
+Inhibiting-chains on Initiation-screen Complex-building

 Aminoglycosides bind to the 30S prokaryotic ribosomal subunit and inhibit bacterial protein synthesis.
-This is performed by inhibiting formation of the initiation complex required to translate bacterial mRNA.
+This is performed by inhibiting the formation of the initiation complex required to translate bacterial mRNA.

 Cause Misreading of mRNA